DamienDeSousa/scheduledTaskBundle/README.md

 ### Create a scheduled task

-Once your Service is injected, you can do the following things:
+Once your Service is injected, you can do the following thing:

 ```php
 public function indexAction(Request $request, ScheduledTaskService $scheduledTaskService)